writedev/CompleteUninstallVscode/readme.md

 5. Removes VSCode user data folders (`AppData\Code` and `.vscode` in your user profile).
 6. Saves your settings file to your Downloads folder if you chose to.
 7. Optionally downloads and installs the latest VSCode version if you want to reinstall.

-### Notes ⚠️
-- Make sure to run PowerShell with appropriate permissions.
-- Your settings backup will be saved as `settings.json` in your Downloads folder.
-- The script targets Windows OS and the default VSCode installation paths.

 ---